turbonomic/reporting-docs/page/tables/entity.md

 ---

 The Entity table contains information about which entities appear in the topologies and when.
-Table gets updated with each market cycle.
+This table gets updated with each market cycle.

 {% include genFiles/tables/entity.html %}